Adult ADHD Self-Report Scale: Limitations

-The Adult ADHD Self-Report Scale is only applicable for adults with diagnosed or undiagnosed ADHD.
+The Adult ADHD Self-Report Scale is only applicable for adults who may or may not be diagnosed or undiagnosed with ADHD.
 A positive screening is not a proper diagnosis, but an indication that the adult should seek a healthcare professional for further analysis.
-Although the 6 question ASRS screener can be effective in diagnosing ADHD in adults and can be completed quickly, it can not rule out other medical conditions that could be impacting the diagnosis of ADHD.
-Some symptoms of ADHD do contain some overlap with other mental disorders that are not tested for within the ASRS.
-Other limitations, such as paying attention to possible comorbid conditions and history of the individual (such as substance abuse issues), need to be considered when comparing their results to the scale.
-Keeping in mind that the symptoms must be ongoing, these symptoms can not be considered indicators of ADHD if they've only been present for the past few months or even years.
+Although the 6 question ASRS screener can be effective in diagnosing ADHD in adults and can be completed quickly, it cannot rule out other medical conditions that could be impacting the diagnosis of ADHD.
+Some symptoms of ADHD do contain some overlap with other mood disorders, which are not tested for within the ASRS.
+Other limitations, such as paying attention to possible comorbid conditions, along with a history of each individual who takes this questionnaire, and those who struggle with substance abuse issues, need to be taken into consideration when comparing their results to the scale.
+Keeping in mind that the symptoms must be ongoing, these symptoms cannot be considered indicators of ADHD if they've only been present for the past few months or even years.